osbornm/osbornm.github.io/_posts/2015-05-20-Printrbot-Power-Supply.md

 layout: post
 title: Creating a custom power supply for a Printrbot
 date: 2015-05-20 14:00
-author: matthew osborn
+author: Matthew
 header-img: "img/headers/maker.jpg"
 comments: true
-excerpt: Recently we aquired a printrbot metal plus 3D printer at the CenturyLink Cloud office (we have a small group of makers here).
+excerpt: Recently we acquired a printrbot metal plus 3D printer at the CenturyLink Cloud office (we have a small group of makers here).
 I wanted to add a heated bed but this upgrade requires more current than the default laptop style power supply that was supplied.

 ---